adamsilver/fdpb/03-Book-A-Flight.md

 # Book A Flight

-In this chapter, we'll design a service that allows users to book a flight.
-At first this seems a bit *niche*, especially when compared to the two previous chapters, *A Registration Form* and *Checkout*.
+In this chapter, we'll design a flight booking service.
+At first this may seem a bit *niche*, especially when compared to the two previous chapters, *A Registration Form* and *Checkout*.
 However, this chapter encourages the exploration of several more complex patterns.
 Patterns that are very much transferable to other problem domains such as booking a cinema ticket of hotel room.

 Here are the main steps in the flow: